micha/jsawk/README.markdown

       -n
           Suppress printing of JSON result set.

-      -d <delim>
-          Choose a token to indicate end of input.
-If this token appears on a line by itself then reading of JSON input will end.
-Otherwise, 10 blank lines in a row will end input.
-(Don't look at me, this is a spidermonkey issue.)
-Default delimiter is a single period.

       -q <query>
           Filter JSON through the specified JSONQuery query.
 If multiple '-q' options are specified then each query will be performed in